Frequently asked questions

 Do you have any videos that I can show at my event?

-We have a range of different videos that you could show at your event.
-These are available at our YouTube channel or available throughout this website.
+We have a range of different videos that you could show.
+They are available on our YouTube channel or throughout this website.

 How do I get my funds from my fundraising page to you?